+44 (0)20 7605 4123 Student Login

 All line managers are aware of the need to monitor the activities of their staff and to ensure that safe practices are followed.

 Departments which are inherently more hazardous, such as the Technical and Facilities Department, have a higher and more explicit responsibility in this area.
-Responsibility for Health and Safety is explicitly stated in the job descriptions of both the Facilities Manager and Handyman.
+Responsibility for Health and Safety is explicitly stated in the Facilities Manager job description.
 The Facilities Manager reports direct to the Chief Executive.

 We ensure that we always have an adequate supply of Appointed Persons to administer basic First Aid where this is appropriate.